Our Special Educational Need & Disability (SEND) offer

 Our Ofsted rating

-Every pupil who joins the school has already been identified as having a special need and holds a statement / EHC plan.
+Every pupil who joins the school has already been identified as having a special need and holds an EHCP plan.

-Parent /carers have opportunity to raise any concerns re provision at Annual Reviews and through regular home and school contact.
+Parent /carers have opportunity to raise any concerns regarding provision at Annual Reviews and through regular home and school contact.

 Oaktree removes barriers from learning and promotes equal access to the curriculum.
-We implement the provision specified in the SEN statement and plan the curriculum which is differentiated for pupils accordingly.
-We assess the pupils by using ongoing assessment methods, individual marking and feedback, use of ILPs and ongoing portfolios of best work.
+We implement the provision specified in the EHCP and plan the curriculum which is differentiated for pupils accordingly.
+We assess the pupils by using ongoing assessment methods, individual marking and feedback and ongoing Learning Journals of selected work.

 The class teacher alongside the senior management team, curriculum leaders, LSAs, OT, physiotherapists, EP, school nurse and psychotherapists work collaboratively with the pupil to support their individual needs.
 All lessons are differentiated according to need.
-Makaton and visual aids are utilised if needed to support pupils’ engagement, learning and enjoyment of communication.
+Makaton, ICT programmes and visual aids are utilised if needed to support pupils’ engagement, learning and enjoyment of communication.

 The resources that we allocate and use at Oaktree are always determined by our pupils need.
 We seek to maximise the potential of our resources budget so that we have a flexible bank of resources that enhance the educational experiences of all of our pupils as they move through the school.

-The School Council are consulted about what resources they feel would be best suited for use in the school.
+Student Voice are consulted about what resources they feel would be best suited for use in the school and they have opportunities for fund raising for new resources they would like.

 Class teachers determine the resources needed for individual groups, as do subject leaders for their curriculum areas.

-We use ILPs where parents are invited to comment on their child’s individual academic and social targets and formal assessments.
-There is also an Annual Review involving outside agencies and parents: weekly homework tasks linking in with the theme of learning: school reports where children can comment on their progress throughout the year: termly Parents’ Evenings and home/ school books which provide a space for daily communication between parents and staff.
+At Annual Reviews and parent consultations parents are invited to comment on their child’s individual academic and social targets and formal assessments.
+There are also weekly homework tasks linking in with the theme of learning: school reports where children can comment on their progress throughout the year and home/ school books which provide a space for daily communication between parents and staff.

 Support we offer for children’s/young people’s health and general wellbeing